 I found myself prone to lots of lung bugs and infections in later years catching anything that had ever passed through any new house or office I entered.
 I did manage to shake off all my bugs in a decent amount of time.
 But I do still catch any virus that even looks at me and have a chronic case of blepharitis (eyelid infection) I still can’t shake even with bacterial ointment.
 My 23andMe data shows my IgE and IgA systems to be thrashed according to one analyst, though I don’t count that as a diagnosis.

 I’ve seen many in the group end up on either Meyer’s cocktails or IVIG infusions.
 And every time I describe this in our support group meetings, others immediately own up to either being diagnosed with it, or related to someone who should be diagnosed with it if not already from the description.
 Oh that’s why we’re sick so much and so often!
-Boost those immune systems, everyone and keep your Vitamin D up!
+Boost those immune systems, everyone and keep your magnesium and Vitamin D up!

 Autoimmune disease of any and all kinds.
 (Seriously.)